Charging your Tesla is basically as simple as plugging in where there is electricity

 • at any location with a household power socket

-If you plan to charge at car parks around Perth, you may well want to get a Type-2 to Type-2 cable, as these are slowly becoming more common, especially as most new EVs coming onto the market also use Type-2 connectors.
+You may well want to get a Type-2 to Type-2 cable, as these are becoming more common, especially as all new EVs coming onto the market also use Type-2 connectors.

 There are few sites that still have Type-1 connectors, and they are aften quite slow, so unless you routinely park at the convention centre or Pier St, for example, it’s unlikely you’ll need a Type-1 to Type-2.

-If you want to be able to charge at high-speed from the RAC and UWA chargers, you may want to get a CHAdeMO adapter, or you can choose to borrow TOCWA’s one when you go on trips.
+If you want to be able to charge at high-speed from third-party rapid chargers, and you own a Model S or X, you may want to get either a CCS2-adapter (and possibly retro-fit), or a CHAdeMO adapter, or you can choose to borrow club adapters when you go on trips.

 If you plan to travel longer distances further out of town, then a set of 3-phase tails are worth investing in – there are many locations that have avalable 3-phase connectors, and the AEVA round-Australia route is mostly made up of these sockets – again, you are welcome to borrow TOCWA’s set when you go on trips.